 But do so with caution.

 All these streets are popular walking areas.
 Vía Argentina could be called restaurant row.
-Vía Veneto is populated with tourist shops, cafés, hotels, and casinos.
+Vía Veneto is populated with tourist shops, cafés, and hotels.
 The Plaza Concordia strip of Vía España is a popular shopping district, lined with stores selling all manner of goods.
-Ricardo Arias is home to some of Panama’s best restaurants and several high-end hotels and casinos.
-Yet all of these streets and their sidewalks are in deplorable condition.
+Ricardo Arias is home to some of Panama’s best restaurants and several high-end hotels.
+Yet all of these streets and their sidewalks are usually in deplorable condition.

 I mention these streets because they represent my home turf; this is the area where I walk.
 And the places where all of my accidents occurred.